Paleo Plan

 Back to egg white protein powder.
 Unless it states that you’re eating lightly heated eggs from pasture raised chickens, you’re most likely getting eggs that were factory farmed in China, born from mangy, abused chickens with their beaks cut off who were fed their own manure and a constant stream of antibiotics.

 By the way, this does NOT mean you should stop eating eggs.
 I get my eggs from a local family farm for $3.50 per dozen.
-The chickens run around all day on the land eating bugs, grass and some supplemental grains.
+The chickens run around all day on the land eating bugs, grass, and some supplemental grains.
 Plenty of the eggs at health food stores come from humanely raised chickens, too.
 You just have to do your research.

 So if you’re going to use egg white protein powder, do it knowing where those eggs came from and how they were processed, but good luck with that.
 Eggs are probably the cheapest form of animal protein we can buy, though, so why not just eat them instead?